CompleteUnityDeveloper/07-Glitch-Garden/README.md

 **After watching (learning outcomes)...**

 Tidy up our project including preventing multiple defenders being placed on one square.
 And, you know, a few other nifty things.

+### 35 Creating Gnome Defender ###

+**In this video (objectives)...**

+1. Go through the laundry list of steps to create a gnome character so that it animates, shoots, transitions and can be purchased and placed in the game.

+**After watching (learning outcomes)...**

+Reinforce all the steps in creating a character by creating a new shooting character.